mellaadaktary/2420-Assignment1/README.md

 ```bash
 doctl compute ssh-key list
 ```
-`list` just shows all the SSh keys which are linked to your account if everything went successfully you should see something like this:
+`list` just shows all the SSH keys which are linked to your account if everything went successfully you should see something like this:

 ![[digitaloceanssh.png]]
 #### Explanation